Use checkout code: BETTERHEALTH15 for 15% off on ColdCalm On the Go, Arnicare Roll-On, Gasalia On the Go products.

 Grow Your Own Medicinal Garden

-Arnica montana, one of the most popular plants thatโ€™s been used for centuries for pain relief, grows readily in the French alps but is much harder to cultivate here in the states.
-However, there are some other plants that when used in homeopathic form are useful for a variety of painful conditions and are much easier to grown in your own garden!
+From nourishing our bodies to inspiring natural medicines, the healing power of the earth — especially through flowers — has always supported human health.
+For example, Arnica montana, the mountain daisy, is one of the most popular plants that’s been used for centuries for pain relief.
+It grows readily in the French alps but is much harder to cultivate here in the states.
+However, there are some other beautiful plants that are much easier to grow in your home garden and are commonly used in homeopathy.

-Chamomile has been used for centuries.
+Chamomilla officinalis (German chamomile) – Known for its calming properties, chamomile has been used for centuries in teas and herbal remedies.
 There are several types of chamomile, but German chamomile is the most common and the one used in homeopathy.
-Homeopathic Chamomilla is used primarily to help relieve teething symptoms.
-Itโ€™s also used to calm babies during a tantrum, where one cheek is redder than the other one and theyโ€™re calmed by being rocked.
+As the homeopathic medicine Chamomilla, it is used primarily to help relieve teething symptoms.
+It’s also used to calm babies during a tantrum, where one cheek is redder than the other one and they’re calmed by being rocked.
 Chamomilla can also be used for people hypersensitive to pain.*

 Boneset

-Eupatorium perfoliatum is named after Mithridates Eupator of Pontus, a famous herbalist king who absorbed small doses of various poisons every day to avoid being poisoned.
-Boneset was used by Native Americans and early settlers to relieve a fever and colds, but also dengue, which is also called โ€œbreakbone feverโ€ from the very painful aches it causes.
-Today homeopathic Eupatorium perfoliatum is used to help relieve intense bone pains associated with flu or other infections.*
+Eupatorium perfoliatum (Boneset) – Eupatorium perfoliatum is named after Mithridates Eupator of Pontus, a famous herbalist king who absorbed small doses of various lethal substances every day to avoid being poisoned.
+Boneset was used by Native Americans and early settlers to relieve a fever and colds, but also dengue, which is also called “breakbone fever” from the very painful aches it causes.
+Today, homeopathic Eupatorium perfoliatum is used to help relieve intense bone pains associated with flu or other infections.* It is an excellent pollinator plant, known for attracting butterflies and bees.

 Garden Valerian